CMCD1996/Portfolio/projects.md

 title: Projects
 ---

-This page details the projects I completed during my undergraduate degree.
+This page explains some of the projects I completed during my undergraduate degree.

-Please select any of the images to review project material or reports.
+Please click any of the images to review project material and reports.

 ## **GOCPI: A Scalable Energy System Modelling Tool (2019)**